 Similar to other operating systems, Windows 10 comes with the default apps like a text editor, calendar, calculator and many others.
 But when the users start accessing them, the real problem occurs.
 A calculator might seem a simple and non-existing feature, but it comes handy most of the time.
-The Windows Calculator allows the users to perform quick calculation by saving their time.
+The Windows Calculator allows the users to perform a quick calculation by saving their time.
 But at times, users notice that it does not work then some troubleshooting needs to be done.
 Users can also contact Windows 10 customer service for better resolution of the issue.

-The problems with Calculator can occur due to many reasons but only the right fixture can be applied so that the hassle can be rectified and you can use the feature conveniently.
+The problems with the Calculator can occur due to many reasons but only the right fixture can be applied so that the hassle can be rectified and you can use the feature conveniently.

 Fix 1: Re-register Windows 10 apps using PowerShell